philipturner/molecular-renderer/Documentation/Modules.md

   - API for instantiating parameterized nano-parts and assemblies (contributions welcome)
   - Markdown documentation for each part, similar to [ML model cards](https://modelcards.withgoogle.com/about)
   - Image of each nano-part and assembly rendered using MolecularRendererApp
+  - Collection primitive geometric shapes, which build on the hardware description language
-- HDL[^1]
+- HDL
   - Hardware description language for crystolecules and mechanical part assemblies
-- Shapes[^1]
-  - Collection primitive geometric shapes, which build on the hardware description language
-  - Unions of infinite planes for extruding slanted and curved surfaces
+  - Geometry compiler for generating atoms and modifying crystal surfaces

 ## Rendering